adrianyk/ES_CW2_Music_Synthesiser/README.md

 6. The synthesiser is configurable, during compilation or operation, to act as a sender module or receiver module.
 7. If the synthesiser is configured as a sender, it sends a message on the CAN bus whenever a key is pressed or released
 8. If the synthesiser is configured as a receiver, it plays a note or stop playing a note when it receives an appropriate message on the CAN bus

+>[!NOTE]
+>Our synthesiser can be configured as either a sender or a receiver.
+However, we chose to configure all modules as both sender and receiver, ensuring that when a key is pressed, the corresponding sound is played by all modules, regardless of which module detected the key press.
+As such, only one binary `.bin` file is needed.

 ## Task Identification and Implementation
 This section identifies all the tasks performed by the synthesiser system and specifies whether they are implemented as FreeRTOS threads (tasks) or as hardware interrupt service routines (ISRs).